Deckstar/Multifractal-Model-of-Asset-Returns-MMAR-for-Thesis/README.txt

 #############################################

-Welcome to the data/code package for my Master's thesis!
+Welcome to the code package for my Master's thesis!

 In this folder, you will find FOUR types of files:
 1) The MAIN CODE file (the bulk of the analysis)